adilasif-io/Handlebars-Navigator/README.md

 - **Handlebars Highlighting:** Tailored support for Handlebars syntax, highlighting the handlebar mustaches and the partial names.

+- **Create a Partial:** Quickly create a partial out of selected code.

 ![How to use.](https://raw.githubusercontent.com/adilasif-io/Handlebars-Navigator/main/images/HN-working.gif)

 ## Installation